redis/NRedisStack/Examples/PipelineWithAsync.md

 var ts = db.TS();
 ```

-get only the location label for each last sample, use SELECTED_LABELS.
+Get only the location label for each last sample, use SELECTED_LABELS.
 ```csharp
 var respons = await ts.MGetAsync(new List<string> { "temp=JLM" }, selectedLabels: new List<string> { "location" });
 ```